anp/rapidhash/README.md

 With thanks to [Nicolas De Carli](https://github.com/Nicoshev) for the original [rapidhash](https://github.com/Nicoshev/rapidhash) C++ implementation, which is licensed under the [MIT License](https://github.com/Nicoshev/rapidhash/blob/master/LICENSE).

+With thanks to [Orson Peters](https://github.com/orlp) for his work on [foldhash](https://github.com/orlp/foldhash), which inspired much of the integer hashing optimisations in this crate.

 With thanks to [Justin Bradford](https://github.com/jabr) for letting us use the rapidhash crate name 🍻